hopetambala/SI664-docs/sql/mysql_select_examples.md

 "Lake" in their name.
 The SQL statement highlights use of the following syntax:

 * `INNER JOIN` -- returns all records in table X that have a matching record in table Y. Replacing each `INNER JOIN` with a `LEFT JOIN` returns the same results.
-* `AND` -- operator that requires that all conditions separated by `AND` return true
+* `AND` -- an operator that requires that all conditions separated by `AND` return true
 * `INSTR(string, substring)` -- returns the first occurrence of the substring in the string value.

 ```mysql